Emilia Ares

-Emilia Ares is an Armenian-American film and television actress, producer, and award-winning author.
-Her debut coming of age, contemporary fiction novel, Love and Other Sins, encompasses complex family dynamics, immigration, child abuse, the aftermath of trauma and first love.
+Emilia Ares is an Armenian-American film and television actress, producer, and author.
+Her award-winning debut contemporary fiction novel, Love and Other Sins, encompasses complex family dynamics, immigration, child abuse, the aftermath of trauma and first love.
+In 2024, Ares released her critically acclaimed sophomore novel, ‘’Love and Other Cages’’.
+Kirkus called it “a heart-wrenching thriller with multiple twists that will keep readers hooked until the final page.” ‘’Love and Other Cages’’ appeared in Publisher's Weekly's 50th anniversary edition where Booklife called it “a sprawling romantic thriller…tense, surprising, and powered by grand surges of feeling.
+Ares brings real power and fear.”

 Early life

-She was born in Armenia and moved to Los Angeles, California as a child, where she toured locally and internationally with a dance company since she was 5 years old.
+Emilia Ares grew up in Los Angeles, California.
+She toured locally and internationally with a dance company since she was 5 years old.
 Ares graduated from Palisades Charter High School with honors.
 She graduated from UCLA with a BA in economics and minored in Russian language.
 Ares also completed several courses on the history of film.

 Ares finished as 1st Runner-up in Miss Global 2013 beauty pageant, representing Armenia.

 Career

 Advertisements

 Ares is most recently recognized for her national Verizon spot featuring Thomas Middleditch and national Jergens campaign featuring Leslie Mann for Jergens Wet Skin Moisturizer.

 She has appeared in many ads some of which include appearances for Apple, Sony, Coca-Cola, and a PSA called "Time" for the American Academy of Dermatology.